Badger Army Ammunition Plant: Future use

 The USDA Dairy Forage Research Center was established on a portion of the Badger installation in the 1970s.
 USDA accepted 1,960.67 acre in 2004 and 61.95 acres in 2005.
-Another 74.2 acres will transfer in 2014.
+Another 74.2 acres later transferred 2014.
 The research toward "greener horizons for cows, crops, and communities" continues at the USDA Dairy Forage Research Center on the land received.